junit-team/junit5/Prototype-Writing-Test-Cases.md

   void tearDownAll() {}
 }
 ```

-Mind that neither the test class nor the test method need to be `public`.
+Notice that neither the test class nor the test method need to be `public`.
 Also, `@BeforeAll` and `@AfterAll` can be used on `static` or non-static methods.

-Test classes and test methods can get a custom name - with spaces, special chars
+Test classes and test methods can declare a custom name -- with spaces, special characters,
-and even emojis - that will be displayed be test runners and test reporting:
+and even emojis -- that will be displayed by test runners and test reporting:

 ```java
 @Name("A special test case")
 class CanHaveAnyNameTest {

   @Test
   @Name("A nice name, isn't it?") void testWithANiceName() { }
 }
 ```

-JUnit 5 comes with many of the assertion methods that JUnit 4 has, and adds a few
+JUnit 5 comes with many of the assertion methods that JUnit 4 has and adds a few
 that lend themselves well to being used with Java 8 lambdas.
 All JUnit 5 assertions
-are static methods on [`org.junit.gen5.Assertions`].
+are static methods in the [`org.junit.gen5.Assertions`] class.

 ```java
 import static org.junit.gen5.api.Assertions.*;